skhiggins/Stata_guide/README.md

 ## Running scripts
- * To run all the commands in a do file sequentially in Stata, click the “Do” button in the top-right corner
+ * To run all the commands in a do file sequentially in Stata, click the “Do” button in the top-right corner.
- * To run some but not all commands in a do file, highlight the commands that you would like to run and then press the “Do” button
+ * To run some but not all commands in a do file, highlight the commands that you would like to run and then press the “Do” button.

 ## Reproducibility